 Camino Markings – The Scallop Shell

-The scallop shell and yellow arrow are the ‘symbols’ of the Camino de Santiago and these Camino Markings will guide you all the way to Santiago de Compostela.
+The scallop shell and yellow arrow are the ‘symbols’ of the Camino de Santiago, and these Camino Markings will guide you all the way to Santiago de Compostela.
 They are the ultimate Camino Markings.
 Here’s why:

-Painted or printed on walls, sidewalks, tiles, or Camino markers, the scallop shell (or ‘vieira’ in Galician and Spanish) will help you find your way.
+Painted or printed on walls, sidewalks, tiles, or Camino markers, the scallop shell (or ‘Vieira’ in Galician and Spanish) will help you find your way.

 The scallop shell is believed to be a metaphor, its lines representing the different routes pilgrims travel from all over the world, all trails leading to one point: Santiago de Compostela.

-READ MORE: The story of the scallop shell and the Camino.
+READ MORE: The Story of the scallop shell and the Camino.

 Following The Yellow Arrow

-Legend has it that Don Elías drove across the whole north of Spain on his Citroën GS packed with yellow paint, painting arrows to show pilgrims the way to Santiago.
+Legend has it that Don Elías drove across the north of Spain on his Citroën GS packed with yellow paint, painting arrows to show pilgrims the way to Santiago.